 With effect from 1 January 2018, certain of the GCC states have implemented a VAT regime (with the UAE implementing this at a rate of 5 per cent.).
 On 11 May 2020, the UAE Ministry of Finance stated that there were no immediate plans to increase the rate of VAT in the UAE.
-As at the date of this Base Prospectus, the Bank is not currently subject to corporation tax (or any other analogous UAE direct tax) on its earnings within the UAE.
-However, on 31 January 2022, the UAE Ministry of Finance announced the introduction of a CIT, which will come into effect on 1 June 2023.
-See also "Risk Factors - Factors that may affect the Bank's ability to fulfil its obligations in respect of the Notes - Risks relating to the UAE and the Middle East - Tax changes in the GCC may have an adverse effect on the Group" and "Taxation - United Arab Emirates".
+On 31 January 2022, the UAE Ministry of Finance announced the introduction of CIT on business profits.
+The first accounting period that the CIT is applicable to FAB commenced on 1 January 2024.
+The CIT applies on the taxable net profits of a business.
+It does not apply to taxable profits up to AED 375,000 and applies at a standard statutory tax rate of nine per cent. on taxable profits in excess thereof.
+See also "Risk Factors - Factors that may affect FAB's ability to fulfil its obligations in respect of the Notes - Risks relating to the UAE and the Middle East - Tax changes in the GCC may have an adverse effect on the Group" and "Taxation - United Arab Emirates".